paulscherrerinstitute/TPG366/Readme.md

     require TPG366

-### Create an asyn IP port
+### Network: Create an asyn IP port

 The TPG366 must be connected to Ethernet and have a static IP address.
 The TPG366 could boot with DHCP, but it does not provide a host name.
 Thus the IP address must be known to EPICS and thus be fixed.

-Use the `drvAsynIPPortConfigure` command once for each Maxigauge to connect to.
+Use the `drvAsynIPPortConfigure` command once for each MaxiGauge to connect to.
 If the TPG366 has a host name in the name server, that name can be used instead of the IP address.
 The TPG366 runs the server on TCP port 8000.